 If you haven’t been living under the rock, you are pretty much aware of the Indian Premier League.
-IPL has changed cricket forever.
-And while the pandemic has dealt some serious blow to IPL 2020 in India, it might see a rebirth in Dubai.
+This league has changed the very sport as we know it – but what is the history of the IPL?

-In the 10+ years since it has been around, it has truly re-defined what cricket means in India.
-But how many of us know of its origin story?
+Where did it all begin?
 How did this idea came into existence and took the form of this lavish, star-studded event that we see today and why did safe websites to bet on the IPL become so popular?
 Let’s dig in.

 IPL originated from a little-known similar league

 For those who want a little more background, IPL was first kicked off in 2008 as a part of the ICC Future Tours Programme.
 Its roots can be traced back to ICL – The Indian Cricket League.

 You see, when India won the T20 World Cup in 2007, many saw an opportunity to create something amazing out of this.
 People loved the 20-over format and more than that, they loved cricket.
 Dhoni’s antics had propelled the Indian cricket scene to greater heights.